PROPOSAL (in search of an agent and publisher)

 Joanna Russ, How to Suppress Women’s Writing (University of Texas Press, 1983).

-In 1992, Ian Hamilton’s Keepers of the Flame: Literary Estates and the Rise of Biography from Shakespeare to Plath examined posthumous censoring, but only one chapter out of sixteen featured a woman and, within that chapter, the woman was treated in tandem with a man.
+In 1992, Ian Hamilton’s Keepers of the Flame: Literary Estates and the Rise of Biography from Shakespeare to Plath examined the posthumous censoring of writers, but only one out of sixteen chapters featured a woman and, within that chapter, the woman was treated in tandem with a man.

 Hermione Lee, Edith Wharton (London: Chatto and Windus, 2007)

 Lyndall Gordon, Lives like Loaded Guns: Emily Dickinson and Her Family’s Feuds (New York: Penguin Books, 2010)